Eldragon126/Celestial-Flux/README.md

 # Celestial-Flux
 A fast-paced, gravity-defying space shooter where every battle unfolds in the vastness of space.

-Pilot a nimble spaceship through intense waves of enemies, mastering orbital gravity to sling yourself around the battlefield, dodge incoming fire, and unleash torrents of bullets.
+Vision: Pilot a nimble spaceship through intense waves of enemies, mastering orbital gravity to sling yourself around the battlefield, dodge incoming fire, and unleash torrents of bullets.
 With explosive combat, stunning GPU particle effects, and simple yet satisfying controls, survival gets more chaotic with every wave.
 Between the waves, take a breath to explore fun planets and hidden cosmic pockets for upgrades and secrets.
 Small in scope but big on fun — pure arcade action with just the right touch of exploration.